Forgiveness: Letting go of grudges and bitterness

-- Become so wrapped up in the wrong that you can't enjoy the present
+- Become so wrapped up in the wrong that you can't enjoy the present.

-- Become depressed or anxious
+- Become depressed, irritable or anxious.

-- Recognize the value of forgiveness and how it can improve your life
+- Recognize the value of forgiveness and how it can improve your life.

-- Choose to forgive the person who's offended you
+- Choose to forgive the person who's offended you.

 What happens if I can't forgive someone?